-Trigger Warning: There may be references to homophobia, blood, devastating car accident, child abandonment, PTSD, toxic parent-child relationships, and depression as it appears in the manhwa.
+Trigger Warning: There may be references to homophobia, blood, devastating car accidents, child abandonment, PTSD, toxic parent-child relationships, and depression, as it appears in the manhwa.

 Sun Yool desperately needs an escape.
 His relationship with his father has been tenuous at best, and his relationship with his boyfriend hasn't been going much better.
 While trying to keep the balance in his relationships, he's also struggling through law school.
 Things are beginning to come to a head with Yool's mental health when his mother talks him into going to his grandfather's farm for a break since his grandfather is in the hospital, unable to keep up his home.
 Yool accepts the offer and leaves the city to escape to the farm.

 Yool expects many peaceful days ahead.
 However, he doesn't expect to find a big, burly young adult named Yechan, whom he briefly knew as a child.
 Yechan grows attached to Yool, and soon, the days with Yechan far exceed the days Yool has alone, and while he would never admit it out loud, Yool finds himself growing attached to the boisterous young man.
 But even in this idyllic scenario with the eye candy that is Yechan, the darkness of the life he left behind is ever-looming and threatening the fragile happiness he's built for himself.